Body Milk Vs Body Lotion

 Which skin types do body milks suit the most?

-So body milk offers the ideal balance of moisture without the greasy effect.
+Body milk offers the ideal balance of moisture without the greasy feel.

 Best Season To Use Body Milks